tenzir/tenzir/doc/cli/vast-infer.md

 The `infer` command attempts to derive a schema from user input.
 Upon success, it prints a schema template to standard output.

-The `infer` command allows for infering schemas for the Zeek TSV and JSON formats.
+The `infer` command allows for inferring schemas for the Zeek TSV and JSON formats.
 Note that the input is required to be JSON, and unlike other VAST commands, JSONL (newline-delimited JSON) is not supported.